$L^\infty$-error bounds for approximations of the Koopman operator by kernel extended dynamic mode decomposition: Introduction

 \section{Introduction}

 Introduced by B.O.\ Koopman in the 1930's \cite{Koop31}, the Koopman operator offers a powerful theoretical framework for data-driven analysis, prediction, and control of dynamical systems.
-Since the seminal paper~\cite{Mezi05} by I.\ Mezi{\'c} and the rapid development and success of deep learning techniques, Koopman's idea and related approaches to the learning of highly-nonlinear dynamics have received great interest, see, e.g., \cite{BrunBudi22} and the references therein.
-In essence, the Koopman operator~$\calK_A$ predicts the dynamical behavior of the system through the lens of observable functions~$f$, i.e., $\mathcal{K}_A f = f \circ A$, where the continuous map $A : X \to Y$ represents the flow map of a dynamical system (for a fixed time step on topological spaces $X$ and $Y$).
-Correspondingly, the nonlinear dynamics~$A$ are lifted into an infinite-dimensional function space on which the Koopman operator~$\mathcal{K}$ acts linearly.
+Since the seminal paper~\cite{Mezi05} by I.\ Mezi{\'c} and the rapid development and success of deep learning techniques, Koopman's idea and related approaches to the learning of highly-nonlinear dynamics have received significant interest, see, e.g., \cite{BrunBudi22} and the references therein.
+In essence, the Koopman operator~$\calK_A$ predicts the dynamical behavior of the system through the lens of observable functions~$f : Y\to\R$, i.e., $\mathcal{K}_A f = f \circ A$, where the continuous map $A : X \to Y$ represents the flow map of a dynamical system on topological spaces $X$ and $Y$.
+Correspondingly, the nonlinear dynamics~$A$ are lifted into an infinite-dimensional function space, on which the Koopman operator~$\mathcal{K}_A$ acts linearly.
+Note that $\calK_A$ maps functions on $Y$ to functions on $X$.

 Typically, data-driven techniques aim at learning a compression, i.e., a finite section of the Koopman operator, by evaluations of observables from a pre-defined dictionary of functions at a set of data points in state space.
 The most prominent representative is Extended Dynamic Mode Decompostion (EDMD), which has been successfully applied to climate prediction~\cite{AzenLin20}, molecular dynamics~\cite{WuNusk17}, turbulent flows~\cite{GianKolc18,Mezi13}, neuroscience~\cite{BrunJohn16}, and deep learning~\cite{DogrRedm20}, to name just a few.
 However, as the qualitative and quantitative insight obtained by EDMD strongly depends on the dictionary, its choice is a central and delicate task.
 An appealing way to resolve this problem is kernel EDMD (kEDMD; \cite{WillRowl15,klus2020kernel}), where the dictionary consists of the canonical features of an a-priori chosen kernel function centered at the data points.